gist-rs/book/src/rust/r5/enjoy4.md

 // How to use type as a parameters, hey!👇 what's this 😳 fn say(animal_type: AnimalType) -> &'static str {
-    // ✨  To keep &str survive, we need 👆
-    match animal_type {
+    // ✨ To keep &str survive, we need 👆 'static match animal_type {
         AnimalType::Cat => "meaowww",
         AnimalType::Duck => "quackkk",